The complex landslide flow and the method of integrable systems: Preliminaries

-and it defines a complex projective structure on $M$. \end{enumerate} In \cite[Theorem 5.1]{BMS:cyc1}, the complex landslide flow $P$ is holomorphic with respect to $\overline {\mathbb D}^{\times}$ by showing that the holonomy of the developing map is holomorphic.
+which\st{and it} defines a complex projective structure on $M$. \end{enumerate} It is proved that the complex landslide flow $P$ is holomorphic with respect to $\overline {\mathbb D}^{\times}$ by showing that the holonomy of the developing map is holomorphic, \cite[Theorem 5.1]{BMS:cyc1}.